freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 I looked at the crumpled bill and shrugged.
 "Sold."

-He smiled, and I sent him an email to with instructions for how to install it.
+He smiled, and I sent him an email with instructions for how to install it.
 Then I said, "One more thing.
 Let's take a picture together."

 I put my phone on selfie mode.
 He started to smile, and I said, "Here.
 Hold up the five dollar bill."